 In the annual report, for the year to June 30 — the NACC’s first year of operations — found the integrity body had on falsely told people lodging concerns it had no “jurisdiction”, until Furness intervened.

-In one case, the NACC told a person there matter involved “no corruption issues” — a finding the NACC upheld after a “review” — only to have Furness find the matter contained two separate corruption matters.
+In one case, the NACC told a person their matter involved “no corruption issues” — a finding the NACC upheld after a “review” — only to have Furness find the matter contained two separate corruption matters.

 The report also contains the remarkable revelations that Brereton, as required by law, made two “mandatory referrals” to Furness regarding “corruption issues” within the NACC — including an “official” being offered a “secret commission”, or bribe.